Frequently Asked Questions on Maryland Bonds

-5. What is the interest rate(s) on the bonds?
+2. What is the rating on Maryland's general obligation bonds?

 6. What other bonds does the State issue?

-In addition to Maryland General Obligation bonds, agencies in the State also issue bonds.
+In addition to Maryland general obligation bonds, State agencies also issue bonds.
 For instance, there are Consolidated Transportation Bonds and Bay Restoration Bonds.
 Proceeds from the Community Development Administration Bonds are used to make mortgage loans, primarily to first time home buyers.
 The Maryland Health and Higher Education Facilities Financing Authority (MHEFFA) uses bond proceeds to build hospitals and educational institutions.
 The University System issues bonds to finance higher education facilities.
 Finally, many local governments in Maryland also issue bonds.
 You should check with your broker about the rating of these bonds and about any special call provisions.

 7. Is there more information available?

-Look at the link for Official Statements to find out more about general obligation bonds that have been recently sold by the State.
-The Official Statements also include important financial and economic information about the State that was current at the time the bonds were sold.
-You can also call the State Treasurer's Office at 410-260-7920 with any questions.
+Official Statements provide valuable information on general obligation bonds that have been recently sold by the State.
+The Official Statements also include important financial and economic information about the State that was current at the date of the Official Statement.
+Official statements for Maryland general obligation bonds can be found here.
+You can also call the State Treasurer's Office at 410-260-7155 with any questions.

 Continuing financial information for the State of Maryland general obligation bonds is available here and on the EMMA website for the Municipal Securities Rulemaking Board, where market activity related to the bonds may also be found.